How do I work?

 The process once we’re

-Once we’ve had a chance to speak either on the phone or online, we will arrange a time that we can meet regularly each week.
-This can either be online or in person.
-Then, I will send you some initial contract paperwork for you to read, sign and return before the first session.
+Once we’ve had a chance to speak either on the phone or online, we will arrange a time that we can meet for a first full session.
+I will send you some initial contract paperwork for you to read, sign and return before the first session.
 The first session, will be a more in depth discussion about your reasons for coming to therapy and what issues you are grappling with.
 This will involve an exploration of some of your personal history and we will have a discussion about how we’d work together going forward.

-After the first session, I usually suggest that we do an initial 6 sessions, then we can check in together after that and decide what we believe is required going from there.
-Of course, if you decide you need a break or want to explore other options, just let me know.
-I can refer you on to someone else or another service, if wanted.
+I usually suggest that we do an initial 6 sessions, then we can check in together after that and decide what is best for you from there.

 What’s my experience?

-I’m a registered Member of BACP, having completed my Diploma in Counselling at The Minster Center.
+I’m Psychology graduate and registered Member of BACP, having completed my Diploma in Counselling at The Minster Centre.
 I decided to train as a therapist, due to experiences on my own therapeutic journey.
-It has been a life-changing for me and I hope to be able to facilitate others along their own path.
+We all experience difficulties in life and I have found that exploring my own issues via therapy and integrating other approaches, I have managed to make sense of these challenges.
+This process has been life-changing for me and it is my purpose to facilitate others along their own path.

 Before qualifying as a therapist, I spent 10 years working one to one as a health and fitness trainer working with many different people to attain their health and fitness goals.
 This gives me a holistic view on health and wellbeing.
 I have also had experience working in a number of mental health care settings including Day-hab addiction facilities and acute psychiatric wards.